From 05/07/2020 to 05/01/2022

 This is one of only two places in the world you can see wild orangutans – meet these friendly fellas swinging around, climbing up trees and just generally living their jungle life in the Sepilok Rehabilitation Centre.

-Monkeys, primates, simians everywhere!
+Monkeys, primates and simians everywhere!
 Well, here’s hoping as you cruise past the wildlife-filled banks of the Kinabatangan River.

 Breakfasts Included: 6.